-- being a newly formed company without an operating history; - any delay in receiving distributions from the trust account; - lack of opportunity to vote on our proposed business combination; - lack of protections afforded to investors of other blank check companies; - deviation from acquisition criteria in selecting a target for a business acquisition; - issuance of equity and/or debt securities to complete a business combination; - lack of working capital; - third-party claims; - the ability to timely complete a business combination; - negative interest rate for securities in which we invest the funds held in the trust account; - our stockholders being held liable for claims by third parties against us; - failure to enforce our sponsor's indemnification obligations; - warrant holders limited to exercising warrants only on a "cashless basis;" - the ability of warrant holders to obtain a favorable judicial forum for disputes with our company; - dependence on key personnel; - conflicts of interest of our sponsor, officers and directors; - the delisting of our securities by the NYSE; - dependence on a single target business with a limited number of products or services; - our stockholders' inability to vote or redeem their shares in connection with our extensions; - shares being redeemed and warrants becoming worthless; - our competitors with advantages over us in seeking business combinations; - ability to obtain additional financing; - our initial stockholders controlling a substantial interest in us; - a change in control in connection with a business combination
+- being a newly formed company without an operating history; - any delay in receiving distributions from the trust account; - lack of opportunity to vote on our proposed business combination; - lack of protections afforded to investors of other blank check companies;

-- warrants adverse effect on the market price of our common stock; - disadvantageous timing for redeeming warrants; - registration rights' adverse effect on the market price of our common stock; - impact of COVID-19 and related risks; - business combination with a company located in a foreign jurisdiction; - changes in laws or regulations; - tax consequences to business combinations; and - exclusive forum provisions in our amended and restated certificate of incorporation.
+- deviation from acquisition criteria in selecting a target for a business acquisition; - issuance of equity and/or debt securities to complete a business combination; - lack of working capital; - third-party claims; - the ability to timely complete a business combination; - negative interest rate for securities in which we invest the funds held in the trust account; - our stockholders being held liable for claims by third parties against us; - failure to enforce our sponsor's indemnification obligations; - warrant holders limited to exercising warrants only on a "cashless basis;" - the ability of warrant holders to obtain a favorable judicial forum for disputes with our company; - dependence on key personnel; - conflicts of interest of our sponsor, officers and directors; - the delisting of our securities by the NYSE; - dependence on a single target business with a limited number of products or services; - our stockholders' inability to vote or redeem their shares in connection with our extensions; - shares being redeemed and warrants becoming worthless; - our competitors with advantages over us in seeking business combinations; - · ability to obtain additional financing; - our initial stockholders controlling a substantial interest in us; - a change in control in connection with a business combination - warrants adverse effect on the market price of our common stock; - disadvantageous timing for redeeming warrants; - registration rights' adverse effect on the market price of our common stock; - impact of COVID-19 and related risks; - business combination with a company located in a foreign jurisdiction; - changes in laws or regulations; - tax consequences to business combinations; and - A new 1% U.S. federal excise tax could be imposed on us in connection with redemptions by us of our shares. - exclusive forum provisions in our amended and restated certificate of incorporation.